 - Improve the dissemination of cutting-edge palaeontological research to the broader academic community and public.

 - Raise the profile of palaeontology within the Earth sciences and related fields.

 - Recognize outstanding research and science communication in palaeontology among members of the Association.

 Format of the scheme:

 - One PalAss Exceptional Lecturer will be selected each year in a competitive process.

 - The PalAss Exceptional Lecturer is expected to give five lectures at five different institutions over a nine-month period.

 - The Palaeontological Association will pay the reasonable travel costs incurred by the PalAss Exceptional Lecturer to visit each of the host institutions (up to £2,000 for the total Innovations in Palaeontology Lecture Series with a maximum of £500 for any individual lecture).
 The host institutions will cover costs for accommodation (where necessary) and hospitality.

 - Any academic institution (universities and/or museums) from any country can apply to participate in the Innovations in Palaeontology Lecture Series as a host institution.

 - Once awarded, grants will be administered by the home institution of the PalAss Exceptional Lecturer.
 Any unused funds must be returned to PalAss after delivery of the final lecture.
 Should the PalAss Exceptional Lecturer move institutions within the timeframe of the lecture series, any unspent funds must remain available to the PalAss Exceptional Lecturer.

 - Applications to be a PalAss Exceptional Lecturer will be strengthened if the applicant agrees to submit a paper as a review article for possible publication in Palaeontology.

 Eligibility and selection process of the PalAss Exceptional Lecturer:

-- Eligible candidates will have a PhD in palaeontology or a related field and will be in the early to mid-stage of their career.
+- Eligible candidates will have a PhD in palaeontology or a related field and will normally be in the early to mid-stage of their career.

 - Applicants can reside in any country, but must be members of the Association.